SanzidaH/CMPSCI4760-p1/README.md

 Can be found in git commit history with messege "Task 4 added"

 Observation: Fraction became lower than before.
 Also, it's getting lower with the increasing number of processes.

+#### Task 5
+> Put a loop around the final fprintf in your code.
+Have the loop execute k times.
+Put sleep(m); inside this loop just before the fprintf statement.
+Pass k and m using command line options.
+Run the program for several values of n, k, and m.
+Observe the results.